Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

-is monotonically increasing on $\sigma>0$ and monotonically decreasing on $\kk\ge 0$. \end{lemma} \begin{proof} We prove the monotonicity on $\sigma$ by showing that the derivative of $R(-d_2)/R(-d_1)$ with respect to (w.r.t.) $\sigma$ is negative.
+is monotonically increasing on $\sigma>0$ and monotonically decreasing on $\kk\ge 0$. \end{lemma} \begin{pf} Note that the last equality is because of $\phi(d_1) = \phi(d_2)\, e^\kk$.
+We prove the monotonicity in $\sigma$ by showing that the derivative of $R(-d_2)/R(-d_1)$ with respect to (w.r.t.) $\sigma$ is negative.
 The derivative is

 where we used $d_1'(\sigma) = -d_2/\sigma$, $d_2'(\sigma) = -d_1/\sigma$, and $R'(x) = x R(x) - 1$.
 Because $R(-x)$ monotonically increases on $x$, so does $x R(-x)$.
 Moreover, $d_1(\sigma) > d_2(\sigma)$; thus, the derivative w.r.t. $\sigma$ is negative.